MaibornWolff/private-ens/README.md

 # Deploy and use the Ethereum Name Service on a private chain
+The ENS is a set of smart contracts which enables users to assign additional information, most importantly human-readable names, to Ethereum accounts.
+ENS has many uses on the main chain (you can check [the official introduction](https://docs.ens.domains/) if you don't know about them!) and is [one of the most used](https://blockspur.com/ethereum_contracts/transactions) pieces of on-chain infrastructure.
+Naturally you may want to set it up on your private network as well.
-The ENS is a set of smart contracts which enables users to assign additional information, most importantly human-readable names, to Ethereum addresses.
-ENS has many uses on the main chain (you can check [the official introduction](https://docs.ens.domains/) if you don't know about them!), most of which are also useful on private networks.
-However instructions of the whole process of ENS setup to use have to be pieced together from various repositories and sources.
-This truffle project bundles the official ENS contracts ([@ensdomains/ens](https://github.com/ensdomains/ens), [@ensdomains/resolver](https://github.com/ensdomains/resolvers) on github) and provides several quality-of-life pieces of code that tie everything together to make getting started and working with ENS on a private network easier.
+However instructions on how to set up ENS from scratch have to be pieced together from various repositories and sources.
+This truffle project bundles the official ENS contracts ([@ensdomains/ens](https://github.com/ensdomains/ens), [@ensdomains/resolver](https://github.com/ensdomains/resolvers) on github) and provides several scripts and pieces of code that tie everything together to make getting started and working with ENS on a private network easier.

 We will cover the following:
 1. Basic ENS Architrecture